 A Free Night Certificate Every Year

-Many hotel credit cards come with annual free night certificates.
-But even on those top-tier cards, you typically don't get that certificate until you renew for a second full year of the card.
-And in many cases, hotel chains stop you from using those certificates at more-expensive properties.
+Many other hotel chains offer annual free night certificates on their credit cards.
+But even on their top-tier cards, you typically don't get that certificate until you renew for a second full year of the card … and in many cases, hotel chains block you from using those certificates at more-expensive properties.

 That's not the case with the Hilton Aspire Card.
 After opening your new card account – and each year you renew – you'll receive a free night certificate valid at almost all Hilton properties around the globe.
 There are just a handful of properties that aren't eligible.

 In the past, Hilton free night certificates required you to stay on a weekend: Friday, Saturday, or Sunday.
-But after a recent change, you can now use these certificates any day of the week – not just on weekends!
+But no more: You can now use these certificates any day of the week – not just on weekends!

 You can also earn a second free night if you spend $30,000 or more on the card in a calendar year … and then another if you spend $60,000 or more – for a total of three free night certificates per year.

 But it's not just the ease and speed of earning these certificates that makes them so valuable.
-Unlike other hotel chains that place caps on which tiers of properties you can book using these certificates, there's no points cap on how much a hotel night can cost with Hilton free night awards.
+Unlike other hotel chains that place caps on which tiers of properties you can book using these certificates, there's no cap on how much a hotel night can cost in points to use Hilton free night awards.
 Whether it's a Hilton Garden Inn in Des Moines, Iowa, or the Waldorf Astoria resort in Maui, so long as you can find standard award availability, you can book it.

 Another great example is the Waldorf Astoria Los Cabos Pedregal, an amazing property down in Mexico that generally costs anywhere between $1,000 or $2,000 a night.
 This benefit alone can easily justify your annual fee because of how many properties it can be used at.